babagay/holidays/README.md

 After up and running you can test the app at http://localhost:8080

+It is valid for case when you run 'mvn clean install' command

 Note: in case of changes you need to run 'mvn clean install' again to see differences on UI

-## TODO
+## TODO list
-Avoid creating a new record via PUT request
-Implement fetching via SWR
-Implement tooltips on events to see the whole Title Implement custom useForm hook
+* Implement tooltips on events to see the whole Title
+* Implement custom useForm hook

-### Storybook
+## Storybook
 Go to frontend directory and run the storybook server:
 ```
 npm run storybook